 Wait for templates to settle (5 min).

 Put the Lab-Tek chamber onto the stage of an inverted fluorescent microscope.
 Use a 100x oil objective to image SUPER templates.
-Reduce the intensity of the lamp (we use a setting of 50 on a scale up to 150).
-Focus on the templates and begin recording a movie at 100 ms exposure, binning factor 2x2 and 1 frame/sec.
+Reduce the intensity of the lamp with a neutral density filter (we use a setting of 50 on a scale up to 150).
+Focus on the templates and begin recording a movie at 100 ms exposure, binning factor 2x2 and 1 sec interval.
 Because of the brightness of the templates, the contrast has to be adjusted in order to see released vesicles.

 Carefully add an aliquot of dynamin-1 with a 20 µl pipette (typically to a final concentration of 0.5 µM) without disturbing the microscope’s focus, ideally at a distance from the field of view.